SiposLevente/avr-alarm-clock/README.md

 * Displays the time on a 4-digit 7-segment display.
 * Adjustable time with the use of buttons.
 * 9 settable alarms.
-* Adjustable brightness.
-Can be set to automatic brightness control.

 ## Manual: (WIP)